-You might think that you need products to start a Shopify store — but you’d be wrong!
-In this post we show you how to sell on Shopify without inventory, and share some key resources on getting an ecommerce business off the ground cheaply and successfully.
+You might think that you need products to start a Shopify store, but you’re wrong!
+In this post I’m going to show you how to sell on Shopify without inventory.
+I’ll also share some key resources on getting an ecommerce business off the ground cheaply and successfully.

-In recent years, a revolution in ecommerce has has opened up online selling opportunities to a wide audience — not just rich people and big corporations.
-The availability of easy-to-use ecommerce platforms like Shopify, combined with affordable advertising platforms means that these days anyone — in theory at least — can start a successful online store and start selling things.
+In recent years, a revolution in ecommerce has opened up online selling opportunities to a wide audience — not just rich people and big corporations.
+The availability of easy-to-use ecommerce platforms like Shopify, combined with affordable advertising platforms like Facebook, TikTok and Google means that these days anyone — in theory at least — can start a successful online store and start selling things.

 But how?